ychennay/Tutorials/VBA/Session 2 - Creating A Histogram.md

 #### Selecting Cells

-This selects the entire region of cells, and is equivalent to hitting CTRL + SHIFT + DOWN + RIGHT on your keyboard
+This selects the **entire region of cells**, and is equivalent to hitting CTRL + SHIFT + DOWN + RIGHT on your keyboard

 `ActiveCell.CurrentRegion.Select`